equipter/mfkey32v2/README.md

 ## Requirements

-GCC for compiling C (deb)
+1. GCC for compiling C (deb)
-make for utilising the makefile. build-essential contains both of these for you to use
+2. make for utilising the makefile.
+3. git for cloning the repo

+GCC and Makefile
-- `sudo apt install build-essential`
+`sudo apt install build-essential`

-(For compiling on windows you'll need a C compiler or use MINGW to create a virtual environment to use GCC)
+git - github CLI
+`sudo apt-get install git`

+**For compilation and use on windows you will need to use MingW or alternate virtual environment.** [link to mingW install instructions](https://genome.sph.umich.edu/wiki/Installing_MinGW_%26_MSYS_on_Windows)

 ## Compilation
-1. Before compiling make sure your gcc is present and  up to date
-2. Download code
+1. Download code
 - `git clone https://github.com/equipter/mfkey32v2`
-3. Navigate into repo directory
+2. Navigate into repo directory
 - `cd mfkey32v2/`
-4. Compile code with make
+3. Compile mfkey32v2
 - `make mfkey32v2`

-(if make is for some reason non cooperative you can manually compile with gcc using this command `gcc mfkey32v2.c include/crypto1.c include/crypto01.c include/bucketsort.c -o mfkey32v2 -Iinclude`

 ## Standalone Usage

 command syntax for mfkey32v2 is `./mfkey32v2 <uid> <nt> <nr_0> <ar_0> <nt1> <nr_1> <ar_1>`

 ## FlipperZero Usage/Examples
-**It is important to note, this is a program you run on your external device after collecting nonces from your flipper, this program sadly cannot run on the flipper itself due to memory requirements, there is talks of offloading this memory requirement to the companion app but for the time being, you will need to use mfkey32v2 on your external device**

 if you've come from the flipper mfkey32v2 logging, instructions for your command structuring is below: if you arent comfortable or capable of running mfkey32v2 by yourself.
 Message your log output to bettse or equip on discord.